 Drill bits cut holes in a material.
 Occasionally, a machinist must drill a hole first before adding threads with taps or widening the hole with reamers.
 Twist drill bits are commonly encountered in general repairs.
 These bits create small holes.

 As with end mills, drill bits can be made from different materials that influence their strength and performance.
 Coatings on the exterior of the bits may increase longevity.
 Here are some common materials:

 Flycutters are used to create a smooth, flat surface from a large piece of material.
 Think of table tops and counters.
 While they get a lot of material off the surface quickly, the design of flycutters can make the engine of the CNC mill work harder.
 Some people refer to flycutters as “spoilboards.”

 Selecting the right tools for a project is half the job.
 Using the wrong tools could require too much time or even ruin the equipment.
 Several factors play into which device you select for a project.
-The materials you’re cutting into, plus speed, finish, and the direction you need the material to go in, will all help you choose the best bit for the job.
+The materials you’re cutting into, plus speed, finish and the direction you need the material to go in, will all help you choose the best bit for the job.

 Not all end mills and drill bits work well to cut all materials.
 A bit’s material determines the types of materials it can cut.

 For instance, bits designed for plastic use operate at lower temperatures to prevent melting.
 Bits made for aluminum must pull cuttings out and away from the cutting surface to avoid compressing the shavings and the base together.
 To avoid irreparable damage, never interchange bits when cutting different materials.

 Proper CNC mill tooling depends on your application.
 Before selecting a bit, consider the following material options:

 Ceramic cutting tools cut with the greatest corrosion and heat resistance.
 Ceramic’s silicon nitride and aluminum oxide combination makes it a chemically stable material, preventing undesirable reactions with most workpiece metals.
 Ceramic bits are ideal for the following applications: